denten/denten.github.io/_includes/CV/02-affiliation.md

 Associate Professor, 2018.
 Assistant Professor, Department of English and Comparative Literature, 2012.

-- Founder, Columbia's Group for Experimental Methods in Humanistic Research.
+- Editor, Experimental Methods book series, Columbia University Press (2019 -- ).
-- Executive Committee, Institute for Comparative Literature and Society.
+- Executive Committee, Institute for Comparative Literature and Society (2018 -- ).
-- Affiliated Faculty, Institute of Data Sciences and Engineering, Center for Data, Media, and Society.
+- Affiliated Faculty, Institute of Data Sciences and Engineering, Center for Data, Media, and Society (2015 -- ).
+- Founder, Columbia's Group for Experimental Methods in Humanistic Research (2014 -- ).

 ### Berkman Center for Internet and Society at Harvard University